AlexandreSuperCC/stage_manager/README.md

 ## stage_manager
-This is a simple web application which allows us to stock the data of internship and manager it.
+This is a simple web application which allows us to stock the data of internship and manage it.